HaniAmmar/Qentem-Engine/README.md

 ## Why C++11?

-Qentem Engine uses C++11 as a baseline to ensure it compiles cleanly on all platforms, including Arduino and other embedded environments, where support for newer C++ standards can be inconsistent.
-Where possible, extra features (`constexpr`, etc.) are enabled via macros for compilers that support them.
+Qentem Engine currently targets C++11 to ensure clean compilation across all platforms, including Arduino and other embedded systems where support for newer standards may be limited.
+Optional modern features such as `constexpr` are enabled via macros when supported.
+Starting in 2026, Qentem will migrate to C++17, simplifying the codebase, improving performance, and leveraging modern language features.

 ## License